 Join us for our Community Seder

 Congregation Nahalat Shalom will host a Seder on the second night of Passover.
-It begins at 6:30 pm, and will be led by Cantorial Soloist Beth Cohen and Judy Brown along with the Nahalat Shalom Community Klezmer Band.
+It begins at 6:00 pm, and will be led by Cantor Beth Cohen & Judy Brown along with the Nahalat Shalom Community Klezmer Band & Rikud dancers.

 The suggested donation is $18/family.
 Nahalat Shalom's community Seder is a kosher-for-Passover vegetarian/pescatarian potluck dinner.
 Please label your food items as either Ashkenazi or Sephardi.
 Bring your own ritual items (or arrange to sit with friends and share).
 For instance, you may want to bring a seder plate, charoset, hardboiled egg, roasted beet (instead of a shank bone), parsley, bitter herb and matzah.

 The synagogue will provide haggadot, table cloths, paper goods and cutlery.
 (Eco-kashrut alternative is to bring a washable place setting from home for your own use).
 Each table will be pre-set with a bowl of salt water and kosher for Pesach grape juice.
 If you would like wine, please bring your own.